 - I needed tire levers to remove the 650b’s

 - Climbing traction on steep, loose or rocky terrain is lacking

 - Do roll slower than dedicated road tires (obviously)

 The Bottom Line: Specialized Pathfinder Pro 2Bliss

 After testing both flavors of tire in a variety of conditions, I’m a fan.
 These seat up well and stay inflated mounted up to both the Bontrager Aeolus Pro 3V and Roval CLX 32 650b carbon clinchers.
 I’m already confidently heading into SBT GRVL with the 700×38’s.
-Handling and traction is excellent while the center treads allow for fast-rolling on the road that’s only slightly slower than dedicated road tires.
+Handling is excellent on all terrain and traction is excellent on most gravel routes while the center treads allow for fast-rolling on the road that’s only slightly slower than dedicated road tires.